-In 2016, archaeologists began one of the largest ever excavations of an Australian convict site.
-Recovering Convict Lives: Historical Archaeology of the Port Arthur Penitentiary makes their findings available to general readers for the first time.
+In 2013, archaeologists began one of the largest ever excavations of an Australian convict site.
+Recovering Convict Lives: A Historical Archaeology of the Port Arthur Penitentiary makes their findings available to general readers for the first time.
 Extensively illustrated, it is a fascinating journey into the inner workings of the penal system and the day-to-day lives of Port Arthur convicts.

 Through the things they left behind – the sandstone base of a prison wall, a clay pipe discarded in a washroom, gambling tokens dropped between floorboards – this book tells their stories.

 'In this richly illustrated volume readers will be taken on an archaeological tour of a lost world of work, leisure and punishment.
 A forensic reconstruction of one of Australia’s most iconic buildings, Recovering Convict Lives peels away the layers of time to reveal the hidden history of everyday life in a penal station.'

 - Professor Hamish Maxwell-Stewart, author of Closing Hell’s Gates